Project-Interoperability/project-interoperability.github.io/index.md

 ##1.
 Background

-This is a set-up guide for information interoperability.

 Project Interoperability is a start-up guide for information interoperability.
 The tools and resources presented here are in different levels of maturity, and some of them are even still drafts.
 They are made available here as a resource for improving information interoperability in and outside of government.

 Information interoperability is the ability to transfer and use information in a consistent, efficient way across multiple organizations and IT systems.
 From a technical perspective, interoperability is developed through the consistent application of design principles and design standards to address a specific mission problem.